How does the Plandek team use the Dependabot to maintain important dependencies?

-We absolutely love running retros with our teams here at Plandek.
-They are that dedicated time you need to step away from your day-to-day work and focus on what we can learn about improving our team for the future.
+We absolutely love running retrospectives with our teams here at Plandek.
+In any organisation, retros give you the dedicated time you need to step away from your day-to-day work and focus on what you can learn about improving your team for the future.

-Like all software teams, we’re constantly trying to improve and find software delivery metrics that help drive and measure our improvement.
-I’m yet to be convinced that there’s a level of “maturity” a team needs to reach before they can get value from metrics.
-Using metrics help us identify our challenges sooner and gives us something to measure against as we grow.
+Like all software teams, the Plandek crew is constantly trying to improve and find software delivery metrics that help drive and measure our improvement.
+I’m yet to be convinced that there’s a level of Agile DevOps maturity a team needs to reach before they can get value from metrics: utilising the power of well-chosen metrics helps us identify our challenges faster and gives us a standard to measure ourselves against as we grow.

-One of the things that we discussed this cycle was the impact that maintaining dependencies was having on progressing the work we’d committed to our customers.
+One particular issue this Cycle was the impact that maintaining dependencies was having on progressing the work we’d committed to our customers.

-We looked into the data of what was completed and it was clear that the team had really been focussing on bugs being created by our QA team.
-Some of these bugs were a direct consequence of upgrading lots of pull requests being created by the ever-dependable Dependabot.
+We looked into our Cycle data and it was clear that the team had been focussing on bugs that were created by our QA team.
+Some of these bugs were a direct consequence of upgrading lots of Pull Requests that had been generated by the ever-dependable Dependabot.

-The chart above shows the number of dependabot-generated pull requests and the subsequent number of bugs created in the system.
-For January, we could see that there was:
+The chart above shows the number of Dependabot-generated Pull Requests and the subsequent number of bugs created in the system.
+For January, we could see that there were:

 - A high number of dependencies to upgrade (who knew that January was the month to release updates?)

 - A high number of bugs caused by regressions from upgrading

 As always, the team had worked really hard, but they were being consumed by dependencies and associated bugs.